 - Select the employee in question to see the breakdown of their pay.

 - Click on the SMP line to edit.
-In the dialog box, update the return date, then Save.
+In the dialog box, select Advanced Settings, then choose not to pay SMP.

 To view your Statutory Maternity Pay NI Deductions Summary go to Reports, P32 Report, then select NI Deductions Summary.